Rock Radio Scrapbook

 It had a tiny signal but the memories live large.

 At 1,000 watts by day, and 250 watts by night, WYSL didn't exactly blanket the Eastern seaboard like its Top 40 competitor WKBW.
-But many outstanding talents passed through its doors, and listeners and employees still remember it fondly many years after its call letters disappeared from the 1400 spot on the Buffalo, N.Y., AM dial.
+But many outstanding talents passed through its doors, and listeners and employees still remember it fondly many years after its call letters disappeared from the 1400 spot on the Buffalo AM dial.

-The roots of WYSL go back to January, 1948 when WXRA Kenmore, N.Y., signed on at 1080 on the AM dial.
+The roots of WYSL go back to January, 1948 when WXRA Kenmore, New York, signed on at 1080 on the AM dial.
 It was originally owned by Thaddeus Podbielniak and Edwin R. Sanders (The Western New York Broadcasting Company).
 George "Hound Dog" Lorenz was an announcer there until he was fired for playing too much "race music", as R&B used to be called.
 John W. Kluge bought the station in 1957 and promptly changed the call letters to Top 40 and the call letters to WINE.
 In 1960, Gordon McClendon purchased WINE, dropped Top 40 in favour of beautiful music and changed the call letters to WYSL (for "Whistle".)
 The station moved to 1400 in late 1961 and flipped to a Top 40 format in early 1966.
 WYSL continued playing hit music until it turned in its call letters September 10, 1986, and became a full-time simulcast of WYSL-FM.

 Paul Palo was one of WYSL's early Top 40 jocks as Chris Clark.
 Palo tells Rock Radio Scrapbook about his career and the early days of WYSL: